33 Classic Movies That Are Truly Timeless

 Memorable quote: “Conscience—that stuff can drive you nuts.”

-On the Waterfront‘s ensemble cast alone makes it an enduring piece of Hollywood history.
-With revered actors including Marlon Brando, Karl Malden, Rod Steiger and Eva Marie Saint, the story of a former boxer/current dockworker who finds himself an accessory to murder will keep you completely transfixed.
-The taxi scene between Brando and Steiger is considered one of the most iconic in cinematic history.
-Reportedly, Brando wanted to improvise the scene, but the film’s director respectfully asked him to stick with the script.
-And, yes, this movie took home a slew of Oscars—eight, to be exact.
+On the Waterfront‘s revered ensemble cast alone—think Marlon Brando, Karl Malden, Rod Steiger and Eva Marie Saint—makes this one of the great old movies.
+It’s the transfixing story of a former boxer/current dockworker (Brando) who finds himself an accessory to murder.
+A scene set in the back of a taxi cab in which Brando confronts his brother (Steiger) is considered one of the most iconic (and oft-quoted) in cinematic history.
+Brando reportedly wanted to improvise it, but director Elia Kazan asked him to stick to the script.
+The star later won one of the film’s eight Oscars.

 Invasion of the Body Snatchers